lame-engineer/wordpress-automation-script/README.md

 ### The script needs to be run as root because of the following reasons -
 - Instaaling packages
 - Making changes in /etc/hosts file

+#### This script may not run properly on diffrent OS
+- I have tested this script in Arch and Debian based distro.
+- You need to change line 70 to suit your OS
+- for Debian and its family `sudo apt-get install docker.io docker-compose -y`
+- for Redhat family you may use YUM or DNF so it will change like `sudo yum install docker docker-compose -y` or `sudo dnf install docker docker-compose`

+In distros other than arch you may not find a latest docker install. therefore use this documentation to do so - [docker docs](https://docs.docker.com/engine/install/)